Paper Cone Tree

 3. To make the cone, hold one corner down with your non-dominant hand.
 Using your other hand, take another corner and turn it to the inside to create a cone, as shown.
 Put a little piece of tape on the inside to hold it.

-making paper cone
+paper cone trees

 4. Now take the other corner and wrap it around the cone to finish it off.
 Secure with a piece of tape.